Compass Diversity, Equity & Inclusion Resource Site

 Diversity, Equity and Inclusion (DEI) Plan

-Our 2018 Diversity, Equity and Inclusion (DEI) Plan summarizes our strategies and goals advancing a diverse and inclusive workplace, where all employees have equitable opportunities to succeed.
+Our 2018 Diversity, Equity and Inclusion (DEI) Plan summarizes our strategies and goals for advancing a diverse and inclusive workplace, where all employees have equitable opportunities to succeed.

 Cultural Proficiency Training Materials

-As part of our new employee on-boarding, we encourage all team members to become familiar with the cultural proficiency materials in this section.
+As part of our new employee on-boarding, we encourage all team members to become familiar with the cultural proficiency materials in this first section.
 These materials provide a cultural proficiency framework specific to Compass' work and the broader financial services industry.
 They also help to us (1) build a shared language around cultural proficiency, (2) understand the institutional barriers to building wealth, and (3) discern the dimensions of culture.